n-shinde/PeakPeeps/docs/user_stories.md

 **User Stories**:

-Cal Poly Student: As a college student, I want ways to find new outdoor routes that are popular with other students my age and find hidden gems around the area that my friends post about.
+Cal Poly Student: As a college student, I want ways to find new outdoor routes that are popular among other students my age and find hidden gems around the area that my friends post about.

 Normal Goer: As a casual hiker, I want to find easily accessible routes near me so that I can enjoy a quick walk or run when I get some free time.